Josh4093/Journal-Response-Letter-Template-Latex-Purdue_Theme/README.md

 # LaTeX Template for Review Responses

-//This repository is adapted from [Karl-Ludwig Besser's template](https://www.overleaf.com/latex/templates/review-response-template/tmbvmjstxwrd), which provides a simple LaTeX template for writing responses to reviewers.
+This repository is adapted from [Karl-Ludwig Besser's template](https://www.overleaf.com/latex/templates/review-response-template/tmbvmjstxwrd) and [Shellywhen's Template] https://github.com/shellywhen/Journal-Response-Letter-Template-Latex, which provides a simple LaTeX template for writing responses to reviewers.
 You may preview the PDF file [here](https://shellywhen.github.io/Journal-Response-Letter-Template-Latex/Review_Response_Template.pdf)

 # Usage